Elden Ring Confessor Build: Gear, Weapons, & Spells

 Confessor Talismans.

-Talismans play a massive role in all types of builds, and as such the world is completely littered with different types of them.
+I would recommend using Talismans as it plays a massive role in all types of builds, and as such, the world is completely littered with different types of them.
 We actually have a guide on the Best Elden Ring Talismans in the entire game, in case you want to learn more about them.

 And there are a select few in the game that can really make or break a Confessor build.
-So we’ll go over them below while explaining why we think you should have them equipped at all times.
+So, I’m going over them below while explaining why I think you should have them equipped at all times.

 Two Fingers Heirloom